anne-urai/largescale_recordings/README.md

 Track the number of simultaneously recorded neurons over time, with an extrapolation to predict when all neurons will be recorded in different species.

-Data from Ian Stevenson, https://stevenson.lab.uconn.edu/scaling/#
+Data available at https://docs.google.com/spreadsheets/d/1Wr6Wa60M4voTqb7rIG8pLDDqnp1avlYdulOSbd-EyBA/edit?usp=sharing.
+Based on data from Ian Stevenson, https://stevenson.lab.uconn.edu/scaling/#

-Anne Urai, CSHL, 2020

 The code is released under an MIT license.
 The resulting figure is released under a CC-BY 4.0 license: https://creativecommons.org/licenses/by/4.0/.
+Anne Urai, CSHL, 2020